anshika467/DevConnect-backend/Readme.md

  - Create a GET /profile API and check if you get the cookie back
  - Install jsonwebtoken as jwt
  - In login API, after email and password validation, create a JWT token and send it to user in cookie.
  - Read the cookies inside your profile API and find the logged in user.

+ - Log the userAuth Middleware
+ - Add the userAuth middleware in profile API and a new sendConnectionRequest API
+ - Set the expiry of the JWT token and cookies to 7 days
+ - Create userSchema Method to getJWT()
+ - Create userSchema Method to comparePassword(PasswordInputByUser)

 ### Authentication